 - Deaf and Hearing Impairment

 - Multi-Sensory Impairment

 The team has highly qualified teachers of Visual Impairment, Multi-Sensory Impairment and Teachers of the Deaf who have had to undertake a two year mandatory qualification before starting this role.
 Our Teachers of the Deaf are also qualified to a minimum of British Sign Language Level 2.
-They are supported by Educational Audiologist, Advisory Deaf Inclusion workers, Visual Impairment ICT technician and a Specialist Sensory Co-ordinator.
+They are supported by Educational Audiologist, Advisory Deaf Inclusion workers, and a Senior Sensory Impairment advisor

 All members of the team have regular on-going professional development within their specialist area to ensure that they are kept up to date with key issues that are taking place within sensory impairment.